fbk-most/civic-digital-twins/docs/design/dd-000-engine.md

 ## Frontend-Backend Contract

-All backends must implement an `evaluate_tree(state, tree)` function and conform to the semantics defined by the frontend's node types:
+All backends must implement an `evaluate_tree(state, tree)` function and conform to the semantics defined by the frontend:

 ```Python
 from typing import Protocol, runtime_checkable